• Skip to main content

 Zion HealthShare Initual Unshareable Amount (IUA): The initial unshareable amount, or IUA, is the amount that a member will pay before the Zion HealthShare community shares in medical expenses.
 The IUA is also known as your personal responsibility.
 Zion HealthShare has three primary levels of personal responsibility: $1,000, $2,500, and $5,000.
 The lower your personal responsibility (or IUA), the higher your monthly contribution will be.

 All qualifying medical expenses submitted after the IUA is met are shareable with the Zion HealthShare community at one hundred percent.
 There is no annual or lifetime limit.
-For each separate need, the Zion HealthShare community will share medical costs after the IUA is met.
-You will not need to pay the IUA for a single need again until you are symptom free for 12 months.
+For each separate sharing request, the Zion HealthShare community will share medical costs after the IUA is met.
+You will not need to pay the IUA for a single sharing request again until you are symptom free for 12 months.
 Additionally, you will not be responsible for more than three IUAs in a rolling 12-month period.

 Monthly Contribution Price Range